aleph2c/miros/docs/_sources/recipes.rst.txt

 ``INIT_SIGNAL`` or ``EXIT_SIGNAL``, the event processor will just assume it did and returned return_state.HANDLED.

+To see factory boiler plate go, see :ref:`this<recipes-creating-a-state-method-from-a-factory>`

 .. _recipes-describe-a-parent-state:

 Describe a Parent State